Prevent and Treat Oral Cancer and Disease

 Symptoms of oral pathologies, such as those above, can usually be identified by performing regular self-examinations.
 When performing a self-examination, it is important to look at every area of your mouth, including the tongue, inside the cheeks, the roof of the mouth, and the gums surrounding the teeth.
 Your general dentist can also help you detect problems early, so it is important to maintain regular dental cleanings.
 If an oral pathology is detected, your general dentist will refer you to an oral surgeon for treatment.

-The training received by oral and maxillofacial surgeons, such as Dr. William Graves and Dr. Paul Wilkinson, prepares them to evaluate and treat oral cancers, diseases, infections, and other conditions.
+The training received by oral and maxillofacial surgeons such as Dr. William Graves, Dr. Paul Wilkinson, and Dr. Luis Gonzalez Aguilar prepares them to evaluate and treat oral cancers, diseases, infections, and other conditions.
 If you or your primary dentist notice that you may be developing an oral pathology, you will be sent to an oral surgeon for a secondary consultation and oral examination of the affected area.
-Sometimes a biopsy will be recommended to determine the best treatment for restoring your oral and facial health.
+We may take 3D CBCT scans during your consultation appointment, as well as perform a thorough examination of your mouth and teeth.

-Our practice in Amarillo, TX, is specially equipped to evaluate oral infections and diseases.
+A biopsy is often required to determine if a growth or tumor is cancerous or benign.
+Our practice offers a wide range of anesthesia and sedation options to ensure you feel comfortable throughout any procedure.
 If you are in need of an oral pathology treatment, contact our office to schedule a consultation with one of our expert oral surgeons.